dtao/PhilosopherDeveloper/app/views/posts/competition-is-a-hack.markdown

 I have this theory that our society, fueled by an economy based on competition (the foundation of capitalism and a significant part of our cultural identity, at least in most developed western countries), is burdened by a force very much akin to technical debt.
-This prevents our species from progressing nearly as fast as we should be able to, just as technical debt slows down software teams in the world of technology.
+This prevents our species from progressing nearly as fast as we should, just as technical debt slows down software teams.
 And in the same way that technical debt ultimately stems from hacks, I believe that the "hack" underlying this great societal inertia is *competition itself*, which is inherently harmful.

 This is actually something that I feel strongly about, so if you are interested in this idea but have suggestions or criticisms--*especially* if you have criticisms, actually--please let me know your thoughts in the comments!
 As with most of my posts, I'm writing this at a time when the idea is relatively fresh in my head; I haven't worked out all the nuances yet.
 It could be that a year from now I won't even feel this way anymore.